group-2

 2. Apply through the official government portal.

-Documents required for a tourist visa to China
+Documents required for a China tourist visa

 1. Passport